mattpgallop/BSE_Portfolio/index.md

 ![Headstone Image](https://github.com/mattpgallop/MatthewGallop_BSE_Portfolio/raw/gh-pages/IMG_9430.png)

 # Final Milestone
-My third and final milestone was me programming the arduino so I could control the servos on the arm with two joysticks.
-The kit for the arm came with some code, and althoguh it was good for testing the servos and making sure everything was conncted, it just didn't move how I wanted it to.
-However, I wrote the code in the first milestone for this very purpose, however, there was one problem, the kit had me connect the arduino to a V5.0 extension board.
-This means I had figure out how this board works and how it connects to the original arduino.
-With the help of the internet I was able to do it though, so I rewrote some parts of my code to work with the new board.
-After this it was a matter of adjusting the small things, whether I thought the arm moved to fast left to right, or I wanted the claw to close faster.
+My third and final milestone was programming the Arduino so I could control the servos on the arm with two joysticks.
+The kit for the arm came with some code, and although it was good for testing the servos and making sure everything was connected, it just didn't move how I wanted it to.
+However, I wrote the code in the first milestone for this very purpose, but there was one problem, the kit had me connect the Arduino to a V5.0 extension board.
+This means I had to figure out how this board works and how it connects to the original Arduino.
+With the help of the internet, I was able to do it, though, so I rewrote some parts of my code to work with the new board.
+After this, it was a matter of adjusting the small things, whether I thought the arm moved too fast left to right, or I wanted the claw to close faster.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1628863992/video_to_markdown/images/youtube--0H1-vZKlEeI-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/0H1-vZKlEeI "Third Milestone"){:target="_blank" rel="noopener"}